Loading chat...

 AI Summary

-• Virtual currency kiosk operators must hold a money transmission license and register with the state department before operating in Alaska
+• Virtual currency kiosk operators must hold a money transmission license and register with the state department before locating kiosks in Alaska

 Legislative Description